FOOD INTOLERANCE NETWORK FACTSHEET

 Since the introduction of fluoride toothpaste in the 1970s, there have been large declines in tooth decay in most countries.
 This trend has occurred regardless of the concentration of fluoride in water or the use of fluoridated salt, and it probably reflects use of fluoridated toothpastes and other factors, including perhaps aspects of nutrition, whether fluoridated water is used or not.
 Fluoridated water schemes have been withdrawn in Germany, Finland, Japan, the Netherlands, Sweden, and Switzerland, apparently because of the effectiveness of other measures such as fluoridated toothpaste - although in some places fluoridated table salt is used.

-All brands of toothpastes for sensitive teeth contain artificial colours and the active ingredient in some is potassium nitrate (preservative 252: NOT failsafe).
-In recent years, studies have suggested a link between nitrates and cancer, heart disease, diabetes and Alzheimers - http://www.sciencedaily.com/releases/2009/07/090705215239.htm It is safer to prevent sensitive teeth by brushing/massaging your gums with an electric toothbrush, see http://www.saveyoursmile.com/healtharticles/sensitiveteeth.html but if you must, try the sensitive toothpastes to find out which one works, then minimise your exposure to it.
+Sensitive teeth - Toothpastes for sensitive teeth often contain artificial colours and the active ingredient in most is potassium nitrate (preservative 252: NOT failsafe).
+In recent years, studies have suggested a link between nitrates and cancer, heart disease, diabetes and Alzheimers.

-Oral Hygiene Solutions have launched in 2013 a new plain toothpaste for sensitive teeth that contains strontium acetate as the active ingredient, which is failsafe.
+In 2003, Oral Hygiene Solutions launched a plain toothpaste for sensitive teeth that contains strontium acetate as the active ingredient, which is failsafe http://www.amosanamosan.com.

 See also teeth grinding (bruxism)